|

 "I am not leaving you."

 "Wait here for me then."
-Legolas darted back into the
+Legolas darted into the smoke,

-smoke, seized the baboon's collar and began dragging the shrieking
+seized the baboon's collar and began dragging the shrieking creature

-Legolas dropped the baboon's leash and walked, deliberately,
+Legolas dropped the baboon's leash and walked, determinedly,

 back to Eowyn, grasped the huge little finger, and pulled hard.